Skip to main content

 (a) use the Service(s) for the Purpose only;

-(b) not cause NHS Digital to be in breach of the Health and Social Care Act 2012, NHS Code, DHSC guidance, or other statutory duties governing how NHS Digital may disseminate information;
+(b) not cause NHS England to be in breach of the Health and Social Care Act 2012, NHS Code, DHSC guidance, or other statutory duties governing how NHS England may disseminate information;

 (c) develop and maintain a Connection Method in accordance with the Requirements relevant to the Service(s); and